-The point of the Bible is to transform people into Christlikeness, not to give individuals seven habits to make them effective or to give folks their desired best life now.
-The point of the Bible is not about your personal success or happiness as defined by the culture or your heart.
+The point of the Bible is to transform people into Christlikeness, not to give individuals seven habits to make them effective or to provide folks their desired best life now.
+The point of the Bible is not about your personal “success” or happiness as defined by the culture or your heart.

-If you gain personal property, acclaim, or significant monetary worth in your life, but do not image God’s Son, you have missed your true purpose in life (Matthew 6:33).
+If you gain personal property, acclaim, or significant monetary worth in your life, but do not image God’s Son, you have missed your real purpose in life (Matthew 6:33).

 Who Is Grateful?